jaydeelew/CompareAI/docs/planning/OVERAGE_PRICING_ANALYSIS.md

 **Key Messages:**
 1. ✅ "More flexibility - use models efficiently to get more comparisons"
 2. ✅ "Fairer pricing - pay only for what you use"
-3. ✅ "All tiers now support up to 9 models per comparison"
+3. ✅ "Pro+ tier supports up to 12 models per comparison"
 4. ✅ "Same capacity for typical usage patterns"
 5. ✅ "More transparency in billing"